Fire destroys warehouse on San Francisco’s Fisherman’s Wharf

-SAN FRANCISCO (AP) — A fire engulfed a warehouse on San Francisco’s Fisherman’s Wharf early Saturday, sending a thick plume of smoke over the waterfront and threatening to spread to a historic World War II-era ship before firefighters brought the flames under control.
+SAN FRANCISCO, Ca. (AP) — A fire engulfed a warehouse on San Francisco’s Fisherman’s Wharf early Saturday, sending a thick plume of smoke over the waterfront and threatening to spread to a historic World War II-era ship before firefighters brought the flames under control.

-No injuries have been reported and firefighters were making multiple searches to ensure no one was inside the building on Pier 45, San Francisco Fire Lt.
-Jonathan Baxter told reporters from the scene.
+One firefighter sustained a hand injury while battling the fire at the warehouse the size of a football field on Pier 45, San Francisco Fire Lt.
+Jonathan Baxter said.

-Baxter said fire investigators were trying to determine whether homeless people were inside.
+Baxter said after the fire subsided, investigators scoured the building to determine whether homeless people were inside.

 “To our knowledge … nobody is supposed to be in the building and we are hoping … that there is no victim,” he said.